 RAW files have higher bit depths and that causes RAW files to be much larger than compressed formats like JPG.
 Where a JPG may be around 5 or 6 megabytes, RAW files will often be in the 50-70 megabyte range.
 Typically speaking, RAW files contain around 10 times as much digital data compared to an 8-bit JPG.
 Of course the larger files mean that fewer RAW files will fit on a memory card.

-Despite the file sizes there are good reasons to shoot in RAW.
+Despite the larger file sizes there are some good reasons to shoot in RAW.